phitoduck/phito-projen/README.md

 > ⚠️ Warning
 >
-> This library is in rapid development.
-Expect breaking API changes.
+> This library is for reference and not actively maintained.
+Teams will likely want to build their own internal set of projen components.

 A library of Python-based [`projen`](https://github.com/projen/projen) components that can be used in `.projenrc.py`.